danobot/ec-docs/docs/intro/state-entities.md

   title: Understanding State Entities
 ---

-### State Entities
+# State Entities
-It is possible to separate control entities and state entities. **Control entities** are the entities that are being turned on and off by EC. **State entities**, on the other hand, are used to observe state.
-In a basic configuration, your control entities are the same as your state entities (handled internally).
+It is possible to separate control entities and state entities.

+**Control entities** are the entities that are being turned on and off by EC.

+**State entities**, on the other hand, are used to observe state.

+In a basic configuration, your control entities are the same as your state entities (handled internally for ease of use).

 The notion of separate `state entities` allows you to keep the entity that is being controlled separate from the one that is being observed.

-Since the release of `v1.0.0` and the introduction of `override` entities, the real use case for `state_entities` is difficult to define.

-**Example 1**
+The following examples should illustrate the use cases for state entities.

+## Example 1
 One example is my porch light shown below:

 ```yaml